great wall of china

 China

-China is the world’s second largest economy, behind the US, and outperforms its peers in emerging and developing Asia on indicators of per capita income, creditworthiness and business climate.
-Growth is broadly in line with the region.
+China is the world’s 2nd largest economy, behind the US, and outperforms its peers in emerging and developing Asia on indicators of per capita income, creditworthiness and business climate.
+The growth outlook lags that of the rest of the region.

 Economic outlook

-Growth will be slower in the coming decade than it has been in the past.
-This reflects a slowing working-age population, weaker investment and lower productivity growth, according to research by the RBA.
+Growth will be slower in the coming decade than it has been in the past, with the IMF forecasting growth to average 3.8% between 2025 and 2028.
+This reflects a shrinking population, slower productivity growth, and falling returns from investment.
 China’s economy will also face the difficult task of rebalancing to achieve sustained growth over time.
 This includes the shift from external demand to domestic demand and from investment and industry-led growth to greater reliance on consumption and services; a greater role for markets and the private sector in driving innovation and the allocation of capital and talent; and transitioning from a high to a low-carbon economy.
+Underlying drivers of growth still include China’s manufacturing dominance, while investment in advanced manufacturing should improve long-term growth prospects.

-Alongside continued economic growth, per capita income will increase towards US$19,000 in 2027 according to IMF projections, up from around US$13,000 in 2022.
+Alongside continued economic growth, per capita income will increase towards US$16,800 in 2028 according to IMF projections, up from around US$12,500 in 2023.
 The growing push into knowledge-intensive industries should pave the way for a rise in incomes over the longer term.

 Country risk